 Table of Contents

 The Maps feature is extremely helpful in perfecting a network deployment.
-The new addition of the Throughput Heat Map provides a graphic representation of the real life speeds you're working with.
+The new addition of the Throughput Heat Map provides a graphic representation of the real life speeds you're working with, measuring the speed as it goes from your mobile to the Controller to the Access Point (AP).
 When your speeds aren't what they should be, and the walls or other environmental elements within the building seem to be interfering, use this feature to gather real data and adjust your deployment accordingly.
 Before you begin, you must first have a building floor map uploaded in the Maps section.
 Then you can walk around the building with your iOS device in hand, logging the speeds into the Map, to eventually display a heat map of your current throughput speeds (red for the fastest speeds, yellow for those a bit slower, and so on all the way to green and blue).

 The Throughput Heat Maps are currently only available on the iOS App, freely available on the iOS App Store.